AdobeDocs/campaign-classic.de-DE/help/production/using/monitoring-guidelines.md

 **Workflow-Heatmap**

-Die Workflow HeatMap bietet eine visuelle Darstellung aller Workflows, die auf Ihrer Instanz ausgeführt werden.
-Dadurch können Sie die Belastung der Instanz einfach überwachen und Workflows entsprechend planen.
+The Workflow HeatMap provided a visual representation of all the workflows that are running on your instance.
+It allows you to easily monitor the load on the instance and plan workflows accordingly.
 [Klicken Sie hier](../../workflow/using/heatmap.md) für weitere Informationen.

 **Audit-Protokoll**

-Der Audit-Pfad ermöglicht Ihnen, alle Änderungen, die in Workflows vorgenommen wurden, sowie deren Status darzustellen.
+The Audit trail allows you to visualize all the modifications that have been made in workflows, as well as their current states.
 [Hier klicken](../../production/using/audit-trail.md).

 **Workflows Fehlerbehebung**